TimJDFletcher/awesome-macos-command-line/README.md

 considering numeric strings
     if "10.10" <= os_version then set mail_version to "V3"
     if "10.12" < os_version then set mail_version to "V4"
+    if "10.13" < os_version then set mail_version to "V5"
 end considering

 set sizeBefore to do shell script "ls -lnah ~/Library/Mail/" & mail_version & "/MailData | grep -E 'Envelope Index$' | awk {'print $5'}"